-The Office of the Fire Marshall and Emergency Management (OFMEM) reports residential fires account for about 73% of structure fire losses.
+The U.S. Fire Administration reports 740 deaths in residential fires between 2009 and 2011.
 In many cases, taking precautions like switching to fireless candles or cleaning out the lint from the dryer vent would have prevented the disaster in the first place.
 There are three key terms to understand when considering the risk of fire in your home – prevention, mitigation and restoration.

 What You Can Do on Your Own

-- Make that call first – you will need professional help, so before you get busy, call the experts at Rainbow Restoration ®.
+- Make that call first – you will need professional help, so before you get busy, call the experts at Rainbow Restoration of Brighton®.

 - Open all the windows.
 This will get air moving to push the smoke out of the rooms.